project-everest/everest/README.md

 ## Pre-setup (Windows)

-If you don't have a 64-bit Cygwin installed already, please run the `setup-cygwin.ps` PowerShell script, which will fetch Cygwin and ensure you have the right set of packages to start with.
-Please click through the various steps of the installer, then open a Cygwin terminal, and launch the Everest command from there.
+If you don't have a 64-bit Cygwin installed already, please download and run the CYgwin 64-bit installer, then launch this script from a Cygwin prompt.

 ## Usage

-- `./everest check`
-- `./everest env`
-- `./everest fetch`
-- `./everest make`
-- `./everest snapshot`
+See `./everest help`